 Large or Bulky Items

-- Large or bulky trash items such as rugs, mattresses, wooden furniture, upholstered furniture (couches, chairs) and plastic toys, etc. These items will be picked up on your regular trash day.
+- Large or bulky trash items such as rugs, mattresses (must be wrapped in plastic), wooden furniture, upholstered furniture (couches, chairs) and plastic toys, etc. These items will be picked up on your regular trash day.

 - Large or bulky trash items shall be at the curb by 7 a.m. on your normal trash collection day.